-- event, and represents the initial submission requirement.
-Moving right across a row, a checkmark (🗸) - indicates the requirement for updated information.
+- 1. A dot (•) in a cell indicates the specific applicability of the requirement to program type and life-cycle event, and represents the initial submission requirement.
+Moving right across a row, a checkmark (\checkmark) indicates the requirement for updated information.